-Several of the monastic buildings surrounding the abbey church still survive in some form, including The Cellarers Hall, now used as an exhibition space on monastic life.
-Its one of the most atmospheric museum spaces I've ever visited!
+Several of the monastic buildings surrounding the abbey church still survive in some form, including The Cellarers Hall, now used as an exhibition space about monastic life.
+It is one of the most atmospheric museum spaces I've ever visited!
 To the south of the church is the cloisters, with a very impressive facade of arches marking the Lay Brothers Day Entrance.

 The Lay Brothers lived in the Domus, with a refectory, or dining area, on the ground floor and a dormitory space above.
 You can see the lovely timber roof of this space, now used to host events.
 On one side of the cloisters is the parish church, originally the dining area for the choir monks.
 This has served as the parish church for Beaulieu since the mid-16th century.
 Since it was not intended as a church from the beginning, however, the altar is in a peculiar position at the south end.

 Beaulieu is much, much more than a stately home.
-It is an intriguing monastic site, a 16th century church created from a medieval building, a Victorian garden, a family entertainment park, and perhaps the world's finest motoring museum.
-That's a long list, and its a place you could spend a long time enjoying!
+It is an intriguing monastic site, a 16th-century church created from a medieval building, a Victorian garden, a family entertainment park, and perhaps the world's finest motoring museum.
+That's a long list, and it is a place you could spend a long time enjoying!

 Museum: The National Motor Museum is an astonishing collection of the worlds best and most unique motor vehicles, covering over 250 examples from antique and veteran cars to modern speed machines.